department-of-veterans-affairs/vagov-content/pages/disability/after-you-file-claim.md

 <li class="process-step list-one">

 #### Claim Received
+We’ll let you know when we receive your disability claim.

-You’ll see a notice from us in your claims list within about 1 hour if you applied online with VONAPP Direct Connect.
-If you applied through the U.S. mail, you’ll need to allow for mailing time plus 1 week before you get a note telling you we have your claim.
+- **If you filed your disability claim on eBenefits,** you’ll see a notice from us in your claims list within about 1 hour of applying.<br>
+- **If you filed online for increased disability compensation,** you’ll get an on-screen message from us after you submit the form. <br>
+- **If you mailed your application,** we’ll send you a letter to let you know we have your claim.
+You should get this letter about 1 week, plus mailing time, after we receive your claim.

 </li>